-At December 31, 2019, the Company had a net operating loss carryforward for federal income tax purposes of \$51.4 million, \$35.8 million of which begins to expire in varying amounts in tax year 2026. \$15.6 million of net operating losses, incurred after December 31, 2017, carryforward indefinitely.
-During the years ended December 31, 2019 and 2018, the Company raised additional equity capital.
-IRC Section 382 imposes certain limitations on the use of a net operating losses to offset future taxable income when an ownership change has occurred.
-The Company has yet to determine whether an ownership change occurred in 2019 or 2018.
+At December 31, 2020, the Company had a net operating loss carryforward for federal income tax purposes of \$61.3 million, \$35.8 million of which begins to expire in varying amounts in tax year 2026.
+Approximately \$25.5 million of net operating losses, incurred after December 31, 2017, carryforward indefinitely.
+During each of the years ended December 31, 2020 and 2019, the Company raised additional equity capital.
+IRC Section 382 imposes certain limitations on the use of net operating losses and research and development tax credits to offset future taxable income when an ownership change has occurred.
+The Company has yet to determine whether an ownership change occurred in 2020 or 2019.
 If an ownership change is determined to have occurred, additional limitations on the Company's net operating losses incurred prior to the ownership change may apply.
-The Company has a research and development tax credit carryforward of \$2.1 million for federal income tax purposes that begins to expire in varying amounts in tax year 2028.
+The Company has a research and development tax credit carryforward of \$2.9 million for federal income tax purposes that begins to expire in varying amounts in tax year 2028.

 In assessing the ability to realize its deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers evidence such as the reversal of deferred tax liabilities, projected future results of operations, and tax planning strategies in making this assessment.
 Based upon the level of historical taxable income, significant book losses during the current and prior periods, and projections for future results of operations over the periods in which the deferred tax assets are deductible, among other factors, management continues to conclude that the Company does not meet the "more likely than not" requirement of ASC 740 in order to recognize deferred tax assets.
-As such, a valuation allowance has been recorded to offset the Company's net deferred tax assets at December 31, 2019.
-The Company recorded an increase in the valuation allowance of \$2.0 million for the year ended December 31, 2019.
+As such, a valuation allowance has been recorded to offset the Company's net deferred tax assets at December 31, 2020.
+The Company recorded an increase in the valuation allowance of \$3.0 million for the year ended December 31, 2020.